 To do the side plank, you have two options: the first, like you see in the picture, is to support yourself on your palm and the side of one foot.
 The second is to place one forearm on the floor instead of your palm.
 I prefer to support myself with my forearm.
 I find that it’s better and more stable.

 The exercise is simple: do nothing but maintain this position.
 Just remain as you are and breathe normally while keeping your body straight.
 If you can hold this position for two minutes, you’re in pretty good shape.

-For this exercise you need a stability ball which you can get on Amazon for very cheap.
+For this exercise you need a stability ball which you can for very cheap.
 Assume the position you see in the picture with both shins on the ball and palms on the floor.
 If you want an added intensity, place your toes on the ball instead of your shins.

 Slowly roll the ball toward your hands while bending your knees and tucking them to your chest.
 Hold yourself stable and slowly roll the ball back to the starting position.

 There you have it.
 These are 5 lower abs exercises that you can do at home to really tone the lower belly.
 I love each and every one of these exercises and I recommend them all to you.
 If you’re looking for even more exercises, check out this workout plan: Amazing Lower Abs – exercises that work.
 It’s a special fitness plan for the lower abs by Craig Ballantyne, author of Turbulence Training.